essare-rimaz/book_recommendation/README.md

 - make a visualization of the distribution of mean ratings
 - allow multiple arguments for argparse to avoid ambiguity
 - resolve duplicated book-titles + authors
+  - e.g. one author with the same title which has multiple ISBNs
 - ~~build a database~~
   - ~~create table for books~~
   - ~~create table for ratings~~